Are you searching for things to do in Guatemala City?

 Naturally, it would make sense for anyone coming to visit the truly stunning nation of Guatemala to visit Guatemala City.

-That aside for a moment, though, it is also true that the tremendous location of Guatemala City is a place richly detailed, and full of old-school architecture.
+However, it is also true that the tremendous location of Guatemala City is a place richly detailed, and full of old-school architecture.

 Not to mention, the old artifacts, amazing tapestries, and rich detailed sights that you simply would not find in other parts of the world.